 François Evans is a classically-trained composer and music producer.
 He wrote the scores to Edgar Wright's first feature A Fistful of Fingers; Stefan Archetti's The Mermaid Mushroom, Shaun Mosley's The 3 Kings (featuring Ron Moody & Vanessa Redgrave) and Darren Ward's Sudden Fury (staring 70s' action icon David Warbeck).
 His score to the Italian feature Il fungo sirena (The Mermaid Mushroom) helped the film win Special Mention at the Granada Film Festival in 2011.

 He combines electronics with orchestral instruments in original ways, sometimes using 'spectral' technniques.
 He commutes between London and the La.M.P.
-Studio near La Rochelle in France.
+Recording Studio near La Rochelle in France.

 Currently he is working on the After Magritte album: The Lunatic, the Lover & the Poet.